surajy22/DATA_SCIENCE/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
+- Overfitting was observed with the inital model build
-- Conclusion 2 from the analysis
+- data_augmentation and dropout used to cater the overfitting issue,
-- Conclusion 3 from the analysis
+- data imbalance observed due to big difference in number of samples per category
-- Conclusion 4 from the analysis
+- Augmentor used to overcome imbalance issue and model accuracy seems to be better

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->